STEP 1: Choose your Blogging Platform

 - Add contact forms and opt-ins for your email list

-- Add a comments platform to your website
+- Add a comments platform to your blog

 How to Install Plugins on WordPress